JasperHG90/sleepsimR-documentation/README.md

 Open the 'sleepsimR-convergence.Rproj' R project and click on "run app".
 The results of the analysis will be stored in a root file called "history.rds".

 The results of my analysis are included in the above folder.
+This file is named "history.rdsg".

 ##### 3.3.2 Analysis of simulation results: assessment and figures